liupeining/go_local_sort_practice/README.md

 To aid you in generating input files and validating the output of your program, we’ve provided you with a few utilities in binary format.
-Currently there are utilities for x86_64-based Linux and the Intel- and Apple M1 mac.
+Currently there are utilities for x86_64-based Linux and the Intel and Apple M1/M2 macs.

 ### Gensort